 So I’m sitting at a large round table, talking with a team of eight senior-level leaders who work for a large corporation.
 These are smart, sophisticated people, who have both street cred as field operatives and many years’ experience leading various types and sizes of work groups.
-We’re discussing how to ensure that our communications are less command-and-control.
-Comments start to flow:
+We’re discussing the best ways to gain team input.

 - “We need to be more open-minded”